- Queues like Kafka, SQS

 Learn how to manage secrets that your applications access.

-Learn how to use map-reduce and parallel processing to process requests faster.
+Learn how to use map-reduce to process large datasets.